bengissu/moviedata/README.md

 # moviedata
 Movie Data Analysis for the Next Movie Selection in a Budget of a Hypothetical Production Firm

-The project assignment of Data Science Research Method Module at Sussex University,
+The project is the assignment of Data Science Research Method Module at Sussex University,

 Instructions are as follows: